nawa-ton/track-it-java-app/README.md

 Web API is used for obtaining currency exchange rate from the website.
 Users can view balance or download report in CAD, USD, GBP or EUR.<br/>

 Simple graphical user interface (GUI) was created by Swing to allow user to use the app easily.

+Exception handling and unit testing is implemented to increase the robustness of the app,